 Why do you care then?

-So how to go about it?
+So how to go about measuring performance?

 What is my one thing to have there at all times?

 A traffic light system.
 Numbers can be daunting (and many) when you start looking through metrics.
-So establish goals for each KPI and ensure there is a clear % vs. target analysis and a RAG status to that.
+So establish goals for each KPI and ensure there is a clear % versus target analysis and a RAG status to that.
 Red.
 Amber.
 Green.
 No, not everything needs to be green.
-In fact it is scary if that is the case.
+In fact, it is scary if that is the case.
 But everything needs to have a goal.
 Or else a metric will mean nothing.
-Goal setting will have to be for another “episode”
+Goal setting will have to be for another “episode”.

-Anyone close to me can attest how I feel about metrics.
+Anyone close to me can attest to how I feel about metrics.
 I am borderline obsessed about them.

 In fact, my previous post was all about data and that is but a part of the metrics story.
 But why do I care about metrics so much?
 In the same way that I care about data, I find metrics tell you a story.
 In a way, metrics help you check your story and find out whether you are missing something.